sasagawa888/deeppipe2/README.md

 - Cumatrix.loss(mt1,mt2,fun)
 generate float that is average of loss. fun is :square or :cross.
-:square means mean_square function, and :cross means cross_entropy function. mt1 is calculated data matrix , mt2 is teacher data matrix. each data is row vector.
+:square means mean_square function, and :cross means cross_entropy function. mt1 is calculated data matrix , mt2 is train data matrix. each data is row vector.

 - Cumatrix.diff(mt1,mt2,fun)